codegouvfr/keycloak-theme-dsfr/README.md

 # Keycloak DSFR Theme

-Welcome to the Keycloak DSFR Theme.
+Welcome to the Keycloak DSFR Theme, a Keycloak theme with [react-dsfr](https://github.com/codegouvfr/react-dsfr) and [Keycloakify](https://www.keycloakify.dev/).
+To see the theme in action, please visit [the SILL](https://sill-preprod.lab.sspcloud.fr/) and attempt to log in.
-This theme is configurable at runtime, via providing environnement variable, there is no need to clone this repository, simply use the [keycloak-theme.jar](https://github.com/codegouvfr/keycloak-theme-dsfr/releases/latest/download/keycloak-theme-dsfr.jar) directly.
+This theme is configurable at runtime, via providing environnement variable, there is no need to clone this repository.

-This project is constructed using [Keycloakify](https://keycloakify.dev) and [@codegouvfr/react-dsfr](https://github.com/codegouvfr/react-dsfr).
-To see the theme in action, please visit [the SILL](https://sill.code.gouv.fr) and attempt to log in.
+Simply use the bundled .jar file that is released an asset with every new [GitHub Release of this project](https://github.com/codegouvfr/keycloak-theme-dsfr/releases).

+-   For all Keycloak version prior to 23 use: [retrocompat-keycloak-theme.jar](https://github.com/codegouvfr/keycloak-theme-dsfr/releases/latest/download/retrocompat-keycloak-theme.jar).
+-   For Keycloak 23 and up use: [keycloak-theme.jar](https://github.com/codegouvfr/keycloak-theme-dsfr/releases/latest/download/keycloak-theme.jar).

+> NOTE: Keycloak 22 (and only this specific version) is not fully supported.
+In this version, only the Login theme works, not the Account theme.

 ## Preview